How to Clean Laminate Wood Floors Without Streaking: Pro Tips

 Avoid Direct Exposure to Sunlight

-This news may come as a shock, but too much sunlight is harmful for your laminate floors.
+You might not realize it, but too much sunlight can be harmful for your laminate floors.
 Prolonged exposure can make the affected floorboards become sun-bleached.
-Its color will fade and look very dull after a few months.
+Its color will fade and look dull after a few months.

 That's why, if you wish to protect your floor, it's best that you set up curtains for your windows.
 Close them in the middle of the day or early afternoon.
 The sun is usually the harshest during these times.